Framingham Source will cover the election in the City of Framingham 2019, but will not be endorsing any candidates.

-In 2019, voters will elect an entire new 11-member City Council, and a new 9-member School Committee.
+In 2019, voters again will elect an 11-member City Council, and a 9-member School Committee.

-The Mayor’s first term was for 4 years.
+The Mayor’s first term was for 4 years, so Yvonne Spicer is not up for relection until November 2021.

 This time, however, there is a 4-year term for the at-large city councilors.
 Voters will elect two at-large City Councilors to represent Framingham from 2020 to 2024.